Breadcrumb

 High levels of C16 and C18:1 acylcarnitines

-What is carnitine palmitoyltransferase ii deficiency
+What is Carnitine palmitoyltransferase II deficiency

 Carnitine palmitoyltransferase II (CPT II) deficiency is an inherited (genetic) condition that prevents the body from breaking down certain fats and turning them into energy.